Get App

 People prepare special dishes and sweets, like kheer (rice pudding), puris (deep-fried bread), and ladoos.
 These dishes are first offered to the Lord.
 They later distributed the prasad among family members and guests.

 As we celebrate this festival of lights, let us also tell you the story behind Naraka Chaturdashi, or you can also say Kali Chaudas!
-You might be aware that every festival comes with specific traditions, rituals, and customs.
+You might know that every festival has specific traditions, rituals, and customs.
 Knowing the story helps us understand the origin of these practices, making the celebrations more meaningful and authentic.

-Naraka Chaturdashi has its origin closely associated with the legend of Lord Krishna and the demon Narakasura.
-He was a powerful demon king who had gained immense power and had become a tyrant.
-Several kingdoms and imprisoned many innocent people were conquered by him.
-Narakasura was known for his cruelty and was a menace to both humans and gods.
+Naraka Chaturdashi is closely associated with the legend of Lord Krishna and the demon Narakasura.
+Narakasura was a powerful demon king who gained immense power and became a tyrant.
+He conquered several kingdoms and imprisoned many innocent people.
+Narakasura was known for his cruelty and menace to humans and gods.

-Feeling helpless, the gods asked for the help of Lord Krishna, who was an incarnation of Lord Vishnu.
-Lord Krishna, along with his wife Satyabhama, waged a fierce battle against Narakasura.
+Feeling helpless, the Gods asked Lord Krishna, an incarnation of Lord Vishnu, for help.
+Lord Krishna and his wife Satyabhama waged a fierce battle against Narakasura.
 After a long and severe fight, Lord Krishna appeared as a winner and killed the demon Narakasura on the day of Chaturdashi.
-Therefore, this event symbolises the triumph of good over evil, light over darkness, and justice over tyranny.
+Therefore, this event symbolizes the triumph of good over evil, light over darkness, and justice over tyranny.

 As a result of Narakasura’s death, the people Narakasura had imprisoned him were free, and there was a wave of joy and relief.
-To celebrate the victory and the liberation of the prisoners, people lit oil lamps and burst firecrackers.
-This tradition continues to this day and is an integral part of the Naraka Chaturdashi celebrations.
+People lit oil lamps and burst firecrackers to celebrate the prisoners’ victory and liberation.
+This tradition continues today and is integral to the Naraka Chaturdashi celebrations.

 Frequently Asked Questions (FAQs)